What We’ll Cover:

 - Chop longer videos into TikTok’s 15-minute limit–if you’re reusing a longer YouTube video, that’s a lot of content.

-ID Trends You Can Capitalize On
+Find TikTok Trends You Can Capitalize On

 If you look at the Discovery section on TikTok, you’ll see a series of popular hashtags and the top posts in each of those categories.

-Influencer Marketing is Major on TikTok
+Influencer Marketing on TikTok

 TikTok offers a Creator Marketplace to business users, allowing them to select influencer partners from the same platform where they set up their ads.